Josephine-Chen/KattisSolutions/README.md

 # KattisSolutions
-Python practice and learning how to use Kattis
+Python practice and learning how to use Kattis.

-Feel free to PR if you have a faster solution
+Feel free to PR if you have a faster solution.

 ## Trivial
 * [Apaxiaaaaaaaaaaaans!](https://github.com/Josephine-Chen/KattisSolutions/blob/master/apaxiaaans.py)